cgarbin/cgarbin.github.io/_posts/2021-02-01-bias-data-science-machine-learning.md

 The analytical tools and methods help, but they are after the fact.
 The dataset and perhaps even the model are already in place.

-We also need methods to prevent errors when creating a dataset and methods to document limitations of the resulting dataset (no dataset is ever perfect).
-Both need more human intervention.
+Besides detecting bias, we also need methods to prevent the introduction of bias when creating datasets and models.
 [Datasheets for datasets](https://arxiv.org/abs/1803.09010) and [model cards](https://arxiv.org/abs/1810.03993) are methods to bring human judgment into the process.
+They guide researchers and machine learning practitioners in the early stages of the dataset and model creation by asking pointed questions.
+This early intervention can help reduce bias that would go unnoticed or would be hard to eliminate if found in late stages.

 ## Other resources